BolajiAyodeji/bolajiayodeji.com/content/introducing-jamstack-the-modern-web-architecture.md

 ### JAMstack Best Practices

 * Use CDN to distribute your files rather than servers
-* Installing and contributing to yr project should be easy and less complex, use tools like npm and Git to ensure standard and faster setup.
+* Installing and contributing to your project should be easy and less complex, use tools like npm and Git to ensure standard and faster setup.
 * Use build tools and make your project compatible for all browsers (e.g Babel, Browserify, Webpack e.t.c)